garv-shah/brain/content/notes/School Subjects/Literature/Literature.md

 - Comment on [[notes/School Subjects/Literature/The Penelopiad/Relationships|relationships]] in Chapter 12
 - Comment on [[notes/School Subjects/Literature/The Penelopiad/Penelope as a Narrator|Penelope as a narrator]] in Chapter 15
 - Explore the significance of a passage from Chapter 18, [[notes/School Subjects/Literature/The Penelopiad/News Of Helen|News of Helen]]
+- Explore [[notes/School Subjects/Literature/The Penelopiad/Chapters/Chapter 24|Chapter 24]] and what it says about the eyes of the beholder
+- What is the significance of [[notes/School Subjects/Literature/The Penelopiad/Truth and Storytelling|Truth and Storytelling]] in the novel.